argonne-lcf/THAPI-spack/README.md

 ✍️**Note**: This guide assumes `spack` is installed and available in your `PATH`.
 If it is not, see [How to Install Spack](#how-to-install-spack).

-⚠️ **Important**: The default branch for Spack is `develop`, which is unstable.
-To ensure a reliable installation, use the latest release of Spack.
-See the section below on installing Spack.

 ```bash
 # Clone the THAPI-spack repository and add it as a Spack repo
 git clone https://github.com/argonne-lcf/THAPI-spack